As an Amazon Associate I earn from qualifying purchases.

 - Dissolve the salt in hot water and pour 2/3 of it into the flour mixture, mix in with your hands.
 Add the rest of the water if there are still loose flour particles - I sometimes need to add another 1/2 tsp of water to make sure it all sticks.
 Beware, though, it should be smooth, not sticky.

-- Divide the dough into 10 equal-sized balls of dough, and cover them with a damp warm towel and let them rest for 30 minutes.
+- Divide dough into 10 equal-sized balls of dough, and cover them with a damp warm towel and let them rest for 30 minutes.

 - After the dough has rested, roll out the dough on a lightly floured surface.
 Continue to lightly flour the dough if it begins to stick to the rolling pin or surface.